The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 A meaningful reduction in cost

-A model we can refine and repeat, a more attainable GO Logic home without watering down our brand
+A model we can refine and repeat, a more attainable GO Logic home, that doesn’t water down our brand

 What Comes Next